laser micromachining (original) (raw)

 Surface Micro-structuring with Lasers

-Some applications of laser micromachining involve the structuring of surfaces – often of relatively large parts, but introducing structures on a micrometer scale, hardly visible to the naked eye.
+Some applications of laser micromachining involve the structuring of surfaces — often on relatively large parts, but introducing structures on a micrometer scale, hardly visible to the naked eye.
 Various kinds of laser-based processes have been developed for such purposes.

 In some cases, the structures are directly determined by an appropriate application of a tightly focused laser beam, e.g. by applying laser shots in a predetermined pattern.
 In other cases, some kind of pattern arises from a kind of self-organization process started by the laser radiation but not determined in detail by its properties.
-For example, irradiation of surfaces (e.g. of silicon, diamond or polymers) with femtosecond laser pulses with a fluence near the ablation threshold can lead to nanoripples (laser–induced periodic surface structures), while nanosecond pulse irradiation has lead to ripples with larger periods, apparently generated by interference of incident and reflected light.
-Such laser texturing can lead to changes of various surface properties, such as friction, adherence to other bodies, wettability, electrical and thermal conductivity, and light absorption and reflection, which are relevant for a wide range of applications.
+For example, irradiation of surfaces (e.g. of silicon, diamond or polymers) with femtosecond laser pulses with a fluence near the ablation threshold can lead to nanoripples (laser–induced periodic surface structures), while nanosecond pulse irradiation has led to ripples with larger periods, apparently generated by the interference of incident and reflected light.
+Such laser texturing can lead to changes in various surface properties, such as friction, adherence to other bodies, wettability, electrical and thermal conductivity, and light absorption and reflection, which are relevant for a wide range of applications.

 Some examples of applications are: